 All owners wishing to begin or continue operating a short-term lodging of any kind must register.

-All short-term lodgings legally operating (as evidenced by ongoing collection and remittance of Room Occupancy Tax) as of March 1, 2019, will be allowed to continue operating with registration until May 1, 2020, after which all lodgings must comply with city code.
+All short-term lodgings legally operating as of March 1, 2019, will be allowed to continue operating with registration until May 1, 2020, after which all lodgings must comply with city code.

 The 400-foot separation requirement only applies to whole-house lodgings in residential districts.
 At the outset of registration, a lottery was used in areas where separation is insufficient to determine a single owner who is permitted to renew their registration beyond May 1, 2020.
-Other applicants in those areas are amortized and must cease operating by May 1, 2020.
+Other registrations in those areas are amortized and must cease operating by May 1, 2020.
 The deadline to register for the lottery was April 14, 2019.
-Permits are now available on a first-come, first-served basis.
+Registration is now available on a first-come, first-served basis.

-Applicants may check the Registered Short-term Lodging and Bed & Breakfast map to see if their residences are sufficiently spaced from existing permitted short-term lodgings.
+Applicants may check the Registered Short-term Lodging and Bed & Breakfast map to see if their property is sufficiently spaced from existing registered short-term lodgings.
 If spacing is not sufficient, registration for whole-house short-term lodgings in residential areas will be amortized.

 What is short-term lodging?